The Ultimate Guide to Creamy, Delicious Mashed Potatoes

 • Cheese: Grated cheddar, Parmesan, or even a dollop of cream cheese can add a touch of decadence.
 Cheddar adds a sharp, tangy flavour, while Parmesan adds a nutty and savoury dimension.
 Cream cheese makes the mash incredibly smooth and rich.

-• Bacon: Crispy bacon bits crumbled on top add a salty, smoky flavour and some textural contrast.
+• Bacon: crispy bacon bits crumbled on top add a salty, smoky flavour and some textural contrast.
 The crunch of the bacon adds a wonderful layer of texture and complements the creamy mashed potatoes perfectly.
 Use cooked bacon for the best results.

 • Roasted Vegetables: For a more flavourful twist, try adding some roasted vegetables like carrots, leeks, or sweet potatoes to your mash.
 These add a sweetness and complexity to the mash, especially when roasted with a little olive oil and herbs.